 Where to sleep in Alassio

-More difficult instead find cheap hotels, especially in summer and during the holidays.
-To find the best low-cost solutions it is better to plan holidays in advance and book your room right away.
+To find the best low-cost solutions, it’s best to plan your holidays in advance and book your room right away.

 How to get to Alassio